USING IRONWORD

 How to Read Word Document With Formatting in C#

 Microsoft Word documents often contain rich formatting such as fonts, styles, and various elements that make them visually appealing.
-IronWord is a powerful library from Iron Software that has intuitive C# and VB.NET Word and Docx Document API.
+IronWord is a powerful library from Iron Software that has an intuitive C# and VB.NET Word and Docx Document API.
 There is no need to install Microsoft Office or Word Interop to build, edit, and export Word documents.
 IronWord fully supports .NET 8, 7, 6, Framework, Core, and Azure.
 This means that the library does not require Word installed on the machine and reads the files independently.
 If you're working with C# and need to read Word documents while preserving their formatting, this tutorial will guide you through the process using the IronWord library.

 How to (in C#) Read Word Document With Formatting